 1. Time Your Visit Wisely:

 The peak fall colors in Shenandoah typically occur from mid-October to late October, but the exact timing can vary depending on weather conditions and elevation.
-Check the park's website or social media channels for real-time foliage reports.
+But check the park's website or social media channels for real-time foliage reports.
 A good strategy is to aim for the second or third week of October for the best chance of seeing peak colors at the higher elevations along Skyline Drive.
 Remember that the colors will change first at higher elevations and then gradually descend to the lower valleys.

 2. Explore Skyline Drive:

 Skyline Drive, the 105-mile scenic byway that runs the length of Shenandoah National Park, is the best way to experience the fall colors.
 The drive offers numerous overlooks with panoramic views of the colorful forests below.
 Take your time and stop at as many overlooks as possible to fully appreciate the beauty of the landscape.
-Some of the most popular overlooks include:

 - Hogwallow Flats Overlook: Provides expansive views to the west, perfect for sunset viewing.